 - (a) Requirements for Claim-Related Filings.
 All objections must state a specific basis for disallowing the claim under Code § 502.
-The caption for any claim-related filing must identify the claim number and the name of the claimant as set forth in the official claims register. - (b) Notice of Bar Date to Respond to Objection.
-A party filing an objection to a proof of claim that is not asserted as part of an adversary proceeding shall give notice that (1) the claimant has twenty-one (21) days from service of the objection to file and serve a response, and (2) if a response is not timely filed and served the objection may be sustained by the Court without further notice or hearing. - (c) Order Sustaining Objection.
-If a response is not timely filed and served, the objecting party may file a certificate of service and of no objection and lodge an order granting the relief requested. - (d) Hearing.
-If a response is timely filed and served, the objecting party must set a hearing, serve notice on the claimant and file a certificate of service.
+Except for omnibus objections, the caption for any claim-related filing must identify the claim number and the name of the claimant as set forth in the official claims register. - (b) Notice of Bar Date to Respond to Objection.
+A party filing an objection to a proof of claim that is not asserted as part of an adversary proceeding must give notice that (1) the claimant has twenty-one (21) days from service of the objection to file and serve a response, and (2) if a response is not timely filed and served the Court may sustain the objection without further notice or hearing. - (c) Order Sustaining Objection.
+If a response is not timely filed and served, the objecting party may file a certificate of service and of no objection and lodge an order granting the relief requested.

+(d) Hearing.
+If a response is timely filed and served, the objecting party must obtain a hearing.
+Once a hearing is set the objecting party must serve notice on the claimant and file a certificate of service.